 Remember that joints have moving parts which rub against each other during all activities and all this repetitive motion can create pain if the joint is not well protected.
 That being said, bursa inflammation is often misdiagnosed, since no swelling truly exists.

+Although the pain may be theorized to come from bursa inflammation, some of these cases turn out to be tendonitis conditions, often linked to the psychosomatic process.
 Of course, serious structural bursa inflammation can exist and may be painful in rare instances.
 In these circumstances, the degree of degeneration and inflammation will be quite obvious.

 When objective facts support structural pain, then that diagnosis is typically valid.
 However, diagnostic subjectivity often blames normal degenerative states unfairly for enacting symptoms when the joint changes are typical for the age and physical condition of the patient.